-A book of prompts, provocations and possibilities designed to nourish creativity and generate ideas that will get teachers excited about learning.
+Hywel Roberts and Debra Kidd’s Uncharted Territories: Adventures in learning is a book of prompts, provocations and possibilities designed to nourish creativity and generate ideas that will get teachers and pupils excited about learning.

-In this time of high-stakes testing, rising mental health issues among young people and increasing pressure on teachers to remove engagement and relevance from learning and replace it instead with rote repetition, practice papers and panic, we have to step back and ask the question: “What is the purpose of education?”
-As far as the authors are concerned, it is to develop wisdom in children – the capacity to think, to apply knowledge, to empathise, to weigh up evidence, to consider consequences and to make informed choices.
-It is their firm belief, rooted in their combined 40 years of experience, that the most successful schools see examinations as by-products of a great education – not the end product.
-That education itself is a much more complex journey into the heart of what it is to be human.
+In this time of high-stakes testing, growing mental health issues among young people and increasing pressure on teachers to focus on rote repetition and practice papers, we have to step back and ask: “What is the purpose of education?”
+If you think it is to get children through tests, then this book is probably not for you.
+If, however, you think it is to develop wisdom in children – the capacity to think, to apply knowledge, to empathise, to weigh up evidence, to consider consequences and to make informed choices – then this book is most definitely for you.